josephrexme/josephrex.me/content/reading-list.md

 dateless: true
 permalink: /reading-list/
 ---
-Here's a list of books I've read and will be reading.
-The read ones are crossed.
+Here's a list of books I've picked up and will recommend.
 For more details on my reading journey, [follow me on goodreads][15].
 You can also [buy me a book][21]

 ## [ 2021 ]
 - [Think Again - Adam Grant](https://amz.run/55mm)